ysaakpr/panka/COMPLETE_OVERVIEW.md

-# Deployer - Complete Overview
+# Panka - Complete Overview

 Complete guide to the multi-tenant AWS deployment CLI tool.

 ---

-## What is Deployer?
+## What is Panka?

-Deployer is a **CLI tool** (like Terraform/Pulumi) that enables development teams to deploy and manage AWS applications using simple YAML files, with **multi-tenant** capabilities for organizational scale.
+Panka is a **CLI tool** (like Terraform/Pulumi) that enables development teams to deploy and manage AWS applications using simple YAML files, with **multi-tenant** capabilities for organizational scale.

 ### Key Characteristics